Spicy and utterly delicious prawn and fish cakes which are perfect to serve as a starter or as part of a buffet!

 You can serve them on either a bed of rocket (arugula), which will add an extra peppery kick, or on a crunchy lettuce leave like cos lettuce.

-Cooking-wise, either fry the Thai-style cakes in coconut oil first and then finish them off in the oven, or if you want to save yourself the hassle of spluttering fat all over your cooker, only cook them in the oven.
+Cooking-wise, either fry the Thai-style cakes in coconut oil first and then finish them off in the oven, or if you want to save yourself the hassle of spluttering fat all over your cooker, brush them with some melted coconut oil and only cook them in the oven.
 This is also a much healthier way of cooking.

-Coconut fat is by far the healthiest fat to cook in and it will add a nice flavour to these little beauties.
+Coconut fat is ideal for high-heat cooking (same as avocado oil) and it will add a nice flavour to these little beauties.
 Here in Britain you can find coconut fat in health food stores and also in well-stocked supermarkets.
-It’s not cheap but I think it is really worth investing in.

 To make 16 small prawn and fish cakes with chilli sauce: